Back to our roots......

 Then there's the health, irregularities of which were uncovered during an old git's MOT.
 Everybody my age will have one complaint or other.
 This point in life seems to creep up and I'm sure I'm not alone pondering what more we might have done with our time.
 Or perhaps, just as importantly, what things we'd have been better off not doing.
 At the end of the day it is pretty irrelevant, we are where we are.
 For now I'm thankful that I can work and walk and write.

 So, using two of those attributes, I walked to two local events yesterday and am now writing about them.
 Firstly a heritage event celebrating Littleborough's special women.
-My wife spent the weekend, in the company of three friends, dressed as a suffragettes variously waving a placards and demanding the vote.
+My wife spent the weekend, in the company of three friends, dressed as a suffragette.
+They variously waved placards demanding 'rights' and the vote.
 Mind you she had put our dinner in the slow cooker before she went out.

 It's surprising who you bump into.
 In a house in a town in the foothills of the Pennines I had a chat with a couple from Newcastle (upon Tyne) who were staying in their caravan on a small site near Sowerby Bridge.
 They must have entered, 'Women, downtrodden and desperate' into an internet search engine and come up with Hare Hill House, Littleborough.
 Quite whether they'd expected to get tangled up with a hoard of noisy women in fancy dress, is anyone's guess.
 But their alternative this particular Sunday morning was the Great North Run in their home town.
 'Not likely,' the chap said.